 However, this is the tale of a reform school for boys, and the lead role in fact belongs to young actor Junior Durkin, who was 18 at the time the film was made.
 This contemporary review from the New York Times does give him top billing, though his name disappears from later posters.
 Watching this gawky lad with an expressive face, who dominates the screen whenever he’s present, I wondered why he didn’t go on to become an adult star.
 Sadly, the answer is that he died in a car crash at the age of 20.
 By contrast, the other teenager with a major part, Frank Coghlan Jr, aka Junior Coghlan, is still alive, according to the small amount of material I found about him on the net.
 (He also played the young Tom Powers in the opening scenes of The Public Enemy.)

 This tale of a drunken journalist has long been one of James Cagney’s rarest films, never released on video or DVD.
 It seems to be available only on the “grey market”.
-I was lucky enough to see it in brief segments on Youtube, though it was later removed, but I’m re-editing this posting once again in April 2014 to say that it is now due for several showings this month on the UK TCM channel – so I would think it is likely to turn up on the US TCM too, assuming it hasn’t already done so.
 I do hope this film will get an official release, as there is clearly a demand for it.
+When I first posted this review, it was available on Youtube, but it was later taken down.